English Department Internship Program

 For internships in the Binghamton area during the fall or spring semesters, you apply first to the English Department Internship Program and the program will help to facilitate a placement for you.

-Interested students should read over the information here then email Prof. Gelineau with any questions you might have.
+Interested students should read over the information here before filling out and submitting your application.
+Should you find you have additional questions, email Prof. Gelineau for help with those questions.

 Summer and winter term interns must find their own placements and apply to the English Department Internship Program to receive university credit for the internship they have found.